the-suri-project/suri-docs-old/docs/en/faqs.md

 <FaqBox title="Will I be able to buy my own Suri domain?">

-Of course, any people can buy any [Top Level][TLD] suri domain and any other domain under one of the suris owned by the **Suri project**.
-For any other suri, you will need to contact its owner and negotiate with them.
+Of course, anyone can buy any [Top Level][TLD] suri domain and any other domain under one of the suris owned by the **Suri project**.
+For any other suri, you will need to contact its owner and negotiate with him.

 </FaqBox>

 <FaqBox title="When will I be able to buy a Suri domain?">

-Suris can be [booked](https://suri.domains/booking) now and will be available for claim/purchase once the Phase 2 of the project is released.
-It should be in the Q4 of 2022.
+Suris can be [booked](https://suri.domains/booking) now and will be available for claim/purchase once Phase 2 of the project is released.
+This should happen at some point in Q4 of 2022.

 </FaqBox>

 <FaqBox title="Is there any value remaining in expired NFTs?">

-No, expired NFTs have no value other than the one people give to them.
+No, expired NFTs have no value other than the one given to them.

-We recommend you to burn them to avoid confusion and not occupy space in your wallet using our [burning service](https://suri.domains/burn).
+We recommend you to burn NFTs to avoid confusion and not to occupy space in your wallet, which can be made by using our [burning service](https://suri.domains/burn).
 Our tool will give you more Sol for closing the accounts than what you would obtain by burning them in your wallet or other tools.